richardhoppes/rottentomatoes-php-api/README.md

-Rotten Tomatoes API Wrapper for PHP
+Rotten Tomatoes API Library for PHP
 ======================

 PHP library for the Rotten Tomatoes API